 From the medical staff who oversee medical detox to the therapists who run group sessions, you want your loved one to be surrounded by trained professionals.
 They possess credentials that enable them to give your loved one high-quality care.

-8. What is the rehab’s reputation?
+What is the Rehab’s Reputation?

 A reputable rehab has been in business for longer than a few months and has a history of providing superior treatment.
 They should provide the names of alumni to whom you can talk and be open to answering all of your questions, even the ones about bad online reviews or their success rate.

 I understand that financial costs can prohibit your loved one from taking the rehab plunge.
 Sort out the financial details first to eliminate that roadblock.
-Your loved one’s insurance, as well as financial aid, government grants, and private funds or donations, can cover the cost.
+Your loved one’s insurance, as well as financial aid, government grants, and private funds or donations can cover the cost.

 In some rehabs, all outside contact is limited as the patients focus on their recovery.
 Others welcome phone calls, visits, and letters from family and friends.
 Knowing this detail in advance prepares your loved one for the experience.

-Yes, I know you may not have an addiction, but you need to be part of your loved one’s therapy experience.
+Yes, I know you may not have an addiction, but you need to be part of your loved one’s treatment experience.
 Learn about addiction, understand how to support your loved one, and know how to create a healthy environment so that your loved one can successfully transition home after rehab.